AtheistP3ace/jAwn/README.md

 When a `selector` is provided, the event handler is referred to as _delegated_.
 The handler is not called when the event occurs directly on the bound element, but only for descendants (inner elements) that match the selector. jAwn bubbles the event from the event target up to the element where the handler is attached (i.e., innermost to outermost element) and runs the handler for any elements along that path matching the selector.

-**Event handlers are bound only to the currently selected elements; they must exist at the time your code makes the call to `jAwn.On()`.** To ensure the elements are present and can be selected, place scripts after the elements in the HTML markup or perform event binding inside a document ready handler.
+**Event handlers are bound only to the currently selected elements; they must exist at the time your code makes the call to `jAwn.on()`.** To ensure the elements are present and can be selected, place scripts after the elements in the HTML markup or perform event binding inside a document ready handler.
 Alternatively, use delegated events to attach event handlers.

 **Delegated events** have the advantage that they can process events from _descendant elements_ that are added to the document at a later time.
 By picking an element that is guaranteed to be present at the time the delegated event handler is attached, you can use delegated events to avoid the need to frequently attach and remove event handlers.
 This element could be the container element of a view in a Model-View-Controller design, for example, or `document` if the event handler wants to monitor all bubbling events in the document.
 The `document` element is available in the `head` of the document before loading any other HTML, so it is safe to attach events there without waiting for the document to be ready.